polkascan/py-substrate-metadata-docs/docs/zeitgeist/marketcommons.md

 ```
 ---------
 ### MarketPool
- Maps a market id to a related pool id.
+ Maps a market ID to a related pool ID.
 It is up to the caller to keep and sync valid
  existent markets with valid existent pools.

+ Beware!
+DEPRECATED as of v0.5.0.

 #### Python
 ```python